R-T-B/TimberbornTerrainGenerator/README.md

 v1.1.3:  Tweaked how version number of save was reported to include build number.
 Again, this is unlikely to effect end users, and is more a forward facing change.

-v1.1.4:  Added buttons to original NewMapBox instead of overwriting it's VisualElement.
+v1.2.0:  Added buttons to original NewMapBox instead of overwriting it's VisualElement.
 Add settings as a separate dialog box.
+Now you can make the old blank maps too.
+Thanks to developer pmduda for help and community outreach here!
+More to come, including settings profiles, soon!

 # Feedback